 She sat there, staring at the screen, trying to tap into some higher intelligence, some kind of sign about how she should proceed.
 Suddenly, it occurred to her: he won’t look at this before he opens the presentation.
 If he does, he’ll only look at the first slide or two.
 And she went to work.
 She’d wanted to set fire to something; why not have that be Darren’s career?

 Two hours later, she sat in the audience, waiting for Darren to stand up and give his speech.
 She’d shown him the first three slides twenty minutes ago, which he approved, and promptly went to make sure his hair was in perfect place before giving the presentation.
 Now, as he stood up and began his speech, his back to the slides he was projecting and with all the confidence of a TED speaker, she watched as his career slowly died while he wasn’t even paying attention.

 She’d left the terrible slides in, along with her notes and comments in giant, bold red font.
 Darren wasn’t even looking at the slides; he was just so arrogant that she had done his job for him.
-And, you know, she HAD, she’d also just left in all his mistakes to show people what a dumbfuck he actually was.
+And, you know, she HAD, she’d also just left in all his mistakes to show people what an absolutely incompetent jackass he actually was.

 Around the room, people began to giggle and point and look at Sarah.
 Some of the women discreetly high-fived her.
 At the end of the presentation, she’d crossed off his name and put her own, along with her title and email.
 It was then, finally, that Darren looked and saw what she’d done.
 He was furious, and started yelling about how this was all a prank, there was no way he was that stupid, she had tried to sabotage him!